NVIDIA/deepops/docs/kubeflow.md

 ./scripts/k8s_deploy_kubeflow.sh -h
 Usage:
 -h    This message.
--p    Print out the connection info for Kubeflow
+-p    Print out the connection info for Kubeflow.
--d    Delete Kubeflow from your system (skipping the CRDs and istio-system namespace that may have been installed with Kubeflow
+-d    Delete Kubeflow from your system (skipping the CRDs and istio-system namespace that may have been installed with Kubeflow.
--D    Full Delete Kubeflow from your system along with all Kubeflow CRDs the istio-system namespace.
-WARNING, do not use this option if other components depend on istio.
+-D    Deprecated, same as -d.
+Previously 'Fully Delete Kubeflow from your system along with all Kubeflow CRDs the istio-system namespace.
+WARNING, do not use this option if other components depend on istio.'
 -x    Install Kubeflow with multi-user auth (this utilizes Dex, the default is no multi-user auth).
--c    Specify a different Kubeflow config to install with (this option is deprecated) -w    Wait for Kubeflow homepage to respond
+-c    Specify a different Kubeflow config to install with (this option is deprecated).
+-w    Wait for Kubeflow homepage to respond (also polls for various Kubeflow Deployments to have an available status).
 ```

 ## Kubeflow Admin